OAAK125/Best-websites-a-programmer-should-visit/README.md

 - [reddit.com/r/AppIdeas](https://www.reddit.com/r/AppIdeas/) : A place to discuss ideas for applications, for bored developers.
 - [reddit.com/r/SomebodyMakeThis](https://www.reddit.com/r/SomebodyMakeThis/) : A home for ideas by people who lack time, money, or skills.
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) : A Collection of application ideas which can be used to improve your coding skills.
-- [Code mentor Dev projects ](https://www.codementor.io/projects) : A collection of a wide range of easy to medium real world project ideas.

 <div align="right">